DTLP/homelab/README.md

   - 8GB RAM
   - 128GB SATA SSD
   - 128GB M.2 NVMe SSD

 Each HP machine is running Proxmox Virtual Environment and they're all connected together with that tiny TP-Link switch.

 ### Software
-Each Proxmox node is running one Ubuntu guest VM.
+Proxmox nodes each run just one Ubuntu guest VM.
 So far these VM roles are:
 - 1 kubernetes master node
 - 3 kubernetes worker nodes
 - 1 NFS server for persistent storage

 Proxmox resources are managed via [Terraform](https://github.com/DTLP/homelab/tree/main/terraform), but the initial setup is done using [Ansible](https://github.com/DTLP/homelab/tree/main/ansible).
 I used to use Vagrant for this before I moved to Proxmox, but I no longer maintain that config.
 You could still find it [here](https://github.com/DTLP/homelab/tree/main/vagrant).